samsquire/ideas4/README.md

  * The Cartesian product is produced but in an evenly spread out order
  * Any part of the loops can be paused.
 If I pause the outer loops I get the same behaviour as the naive for loop.
  * If I pause the middle loop, we don't process so many items from that loop.
+ * I can start and resume different parts of loops and switch between multiple loops.
+I can schedule loops

 ```
 A1÷ 1 1 1